DataCloud-project/SIM-PIPE/frontend/README.md

 # SIM-PIPE User Interface

-The front-end subcomponent will be integrated with the DEF-PIPE user interface and use [AppSmith](http://appsmith.com).
-The specific interactions will be as follows:
+The `User Interface` component of SIM-PIPE uses [AppSmith](http://appsmith.com).
+This folder contains the following files:

+* [appsmith-frontend.json]((https://github.com/DataCloud-project/SIM-PIPE/blob/main/frontend/appsmith-frontend.json): The AppSmith definition file for the user interface.

+The user interface allows for the following interactions:

--	Simulation APIs – CRUD operations for a new simulation for a specific pipeline; each simulation consists of a set of “runs” that represent a single execution of the simulation
+* Simulation APIs – CRUD operations for a new simulation for a specific pipeline; each simulation consists of a set of "runs" that represent a single execution of the simulation.
--	Simulation “run” APIs – Start/stop/retrieve information related to a simulation run (current or historical)
+*	Simulation "run" APIs – Start/stop/retrieve information related to a simulation run (current or historical).
--	Simulation “run” information – retrieve files and metrics related to a specific run
+*	Simulation "run" information – retrieve files and metrics related to a specific run.